EliasRaninen/EliasRaninen.github.io/about.md

 ## About Me

 I'm a researcher at Nokia Bell Labs, Espoo, Finland.
+My research focuses on signal processing and machine learning methods for physical layer processing in wireless systems.
-I received the D.Sc.
+Before joining Bell Labs, I received the D.Sc.
 (Tech.) degree in signal processing technology from Aalto University, Espoo, Finland, in 2022.
 My doctoral thesis, which focused on the development of theory and methods for high-dimensional covariance matrix estimation, was recognized with the Aalto University Doctoral Thesis Award in 2023.
 I hold both a B.Sc.
 (Tech.) and a M.Sc.
 (Tech.) in electrical engineering from Aalto University, Espoo, Finland, as well as a Bachelor of Culture and Arts degree in pop and jazz